idaholab/fenix/doc/content/getting_started/installation.md

 ## Update FENIX

-FENIX (and its underlying dependencies MOOSE and TMAP8) is under heavy development and is updated on a continuous basis.
+FENIX (and its underlying dependencies MOOSE, TMAP8, and Cardinal) is under heavy development and is updated on a continuous basis.
 Therefore, it is important that the local copy of FENIX be periodically updated to obtain new capabilities, improvements, and bugfixes.
 Weekly updates are recommended as, at minimum, the MOOSE submodule within FENIX is updated up to several times a week.